User Community Service Desk Downloads

 • soapAction - URL of the target web service.

-• timeout (optional, default: 5000) - Timeout in milliseconds, if target web service does not respond within in time, request is considered as timeout.
+• timeout (optional, default: 5000) - Timeout in milliseconds.
+If the target web service does not respond in time, the request is considered as a timeout.

 • soapVersion (optional, default: SOAP_1_1) - Either SOAP_1_1 for SOAP version 1.1 or SOAP_1_2 for SOAP version 1.2.